Chapter 5.2 – Roll-on/Roll-off (RoRo)

 Despite the surge observed in the past few years, RoRo shipping activities and rates in this market segment remain volatile, influenced by fluctuations in fuel prices, geopolitical tensions, trade policies, and vehicle sales.
 The market also follows seasonal trends tied to vehicle production cycles, sales peaks, and the launch of new car models.
 The shipment of new cars is affected by changing consumer preferences, especially the rising demand for personal vehicles by a growing middle class in developing countries and the rise of Electric Vehicles (EV) and hybrid-powered cars.
 Particularly, the Asia-Pacific region is witnessing a strong upward trend in car sales as a result of an expanding middle class and growing urbanization.
 The Asia-Pacific region is expected to increasingly dominate the new car shipping market segment, with China, Japan, and South Korea being major contributors.

 The maritime transportation of new cars is getting more segmented, with container shipping lines trying to attract part of the market by offering containerized transport solutions for new cars.
-Among the PCTC operators, we find very large companies such as Nippon Yusen Kaisha (NYK), MOL, Eukor Car Carriers, Cosco Shipping or Wallenius Wilhelmsen, but also a broad array of smaller niche operators and manufacturer-linked operators (such as the Chinese EV producer BYD).
+The list of PCTC operators includes very large companies such as Nippon Yusen Kaisha (NYK), MOL, Eukor Car Carriers, Cosco Shipping or Wallenius Wilhelmsen, but also a broad array of smaller niche operators and manufacturer-linked operators (such as the Chinese EV producer BYD).
 Car manufacturers have developed strategic partnerships with car carrier operators, often extending to terminal operations in ports.
 For example, International Car Operators (ICO) is a 100% subsidiary of NYK that operates two very large car/RoRo terminals in the Belgian port of Zeebrugge and one mega terminal in Antwerp.
 Through ICO, NYK offers its vessels and the wider automotive industry a strong hub-and-spoke concept in relation to the European car market.

 With the rise in electric vehicle (EV) production, RoRo carriers are adapting to transport these vehicles safely, as EVs come with unique handling requirements, particularly concerning battery safety and fire hazards.
+Moreover, electric cars are also heavier calling for newbuilds that will be equipped with stronger car decks than previous generations of ships.
 The increasing need for efficient new car transportation, coupled with the growing demand for EVs and their batteries, is fueling the demand for specialized car carriers.

 Like other shipping sectors, RoRo operators face increasing pressure to reduce emissions.
 Compliance with IMO and other regulations on sulfur emissions, CO₂ reduction, and alternative fuel use affect operating costs and fleet modernization.
 The RoRo market has seen improvements in vessel design, fuel efficiency, and automation.
 The development of mega-RoRo vessels allows for increased capacity and better economies of scale, while digital tracking systems improve logistics transparency.